 Jim's competency, coupled with a direct, honest and sincere approach, has resulted in numerous multi-million dollar settlements and litigation successes.
 Over the years, Jim has obtained numerous multi-million dollar verdicts, including a $58 million verdict, the largest medical malpractice verdict in Connecticut history, for a Norwalk family whose son suffered a birth injury that resulted in cerebral palsy.

-Jim serves as Treasurer for the Greater Bridgeport Bar Association, the Connecticut Trial Lawyers Association, and the Amity Regional Board of Education.
-In addition, he serves on the board of New Haven Legal Assistance.
+Jim serves as Secretary for the Greater Bridgeport Bar Association, the Vice President of Connecticut Trial Lawyers Association, and serves on the board of New Haven Legal Assistance.

 Areas of Practice